ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_osx.md

 type: dlt
 ---

-Ixian was tested on macOS 10.13 High Sierra, 10.14 Mojave and 10.15 Catalina
+IxianDLT was tested on macOS 10.15 Catalina and newer

 # Installing an Ixian DLT Node on macOS

 ## Prerequisites

-* Operating system: macOS 10.9 or higher
+* Operating system: macOS 10.15 or higher
-* RAM: 8 GB
+* RAM: 16 GB
-* CPU: i3/i5/i7/Xeon or AMD equivalent with at least 2 GHz and at least 4 CPU threads
+* CPU: i3/i5/i7/Xeon or M series
-* Free Disk Space: 200 GB, 500 GB Recommended
+* Free Disk Space: 600 GB, 1 TB Recommended
-* Internet Connection Speed: 10 Mbps symmetrical or higher, 100 Mbps recommended
+* Internet Connection Speed: 20 Mbps symmetrical or higher, 100 Mbps recommended

 ## Additional requirements
 * Ability to forward a port from the public internet to the machine running the DLT Node.
 (Default port is TCP 10234.)